 Nothling continues, “We are excited to see that the Veganism movement is a growing trend fuelled by social media and expanding social awareness of environmental issues, so we expect that this registration will gain lots of interest and attract more people who align with our philosophy”.

-The SS17 Azura Collection, which was released worldwide and into our Noosaville Boutique August 2017, has been registered and we will continue to register all collections we create due to our love for animals.
+The SS17 Azura Collection, which was released worldwide and into our Noosaville Boutique in 2017, has been registered and we will continue to register all collections we create due to our love for animals.
 Consumers on the whole are well informed on what it means to be vegan friendly and how it relates to the prevention of cruelty to animals.

 “My wife Natalie (holster Designer) grew up in Noosa and from a young age always felt a true love for animals.
 Our mission is to help prevent animal cruelty and embrace ethical production processes by producing shoes that do not contain animal products.
 This cause is very close to our hearts which is why the brand has previously, and will continue to, support animal welfare causes”, Mr Nothling said.